dotnet/diagnostics/documentation/tutorial/app_is_leaking_memory_eventual_crash.md

 Next, lets run the webapi (dotnet run) and before hitting the above URL that will cause the leak, lets check our managed memory counters:

 > ```bash
-> dotnet-counters monitor gc-heap-size --refresh-interval 1 -p 4807
+> dotnet-counters monitor --refresh-interval 1 -p 4807
 > ```

 4807 is the process identifier which can be found using dotnet-trace list-processes.
 The refresh-interval is the number of seconds before refreshes.